FACT-Finder-Web-Components/shopware6-plugin/README.md

 installation process.
 The second chapter *Settings* explains the customisation options in the Showpare backend.
 The final chapter *Exporting Feed* describes how to use provided console command to export the feed.

+Our Shopware plugin offers a basic working integration for default Shopware Storefront theme.
+Most projects may require modifications in order to fit their needs.
+For more advanced features please check our official [WebComponnents documentation](https://web-components.fact-finder.de/documentation/4.x/install-dist).

 - [System Requirements](#system-requirements)
 - [FACT-Finder® Supported Sections](#fact-finder-supported-sections)
 - [Installation](#installation)